 While sometimes this isn’t possible, it’s a great idea to switch up your scenery.
 Sitting at a desk all day will fog your mental clarity and is sure to put you in an unmotivated, uncreative rut.
 Something as simple as going for a walk or leaving the office for lunch can reset your brain.

 - Plan Your Day

 The more organized, the better.
-Having a Kanban Board, personal planner or an old fashioned check list can go a long way on keeping you on track and productive.
+Having a Kanban Board, personal planner or an old fashioned checklist can go a long way on keeping you on track and productive.
 At the end of everyday, write down things you didn’t get to today or want to do tomorrow.
-You will leave your desk with more mental clarity knowing you don’t have to remember everything because it’s all written dow.
+You will leave your desk with more mental clarity knowing you don’t have to remember everything because it’s all written down.
 Having a master list and notes will also help you to prioritize.

 - Listen To Music

 There are many studies that prove the positive effects of music on your brain.
 It can relax us, reduce stress and anxiety and allow your subconscious to do it’s best work.
 Music can also motivate us.

 - Change Your Mindset